Cheapsalsa/Singularity/README.md

-# Game Jam Title - 48 hours to Completion (Shawnee State University GDOS GameJam)
+# Singularity - 48-Hour Game Jam Title

 DISCLAIMER: This is 48-Hour Game Jam style code.
 It is messy and clunked together in order to meet the two day deadline.